Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 A good idea or not?

 Summary: Kids love to put stickers on their helmets.
 They may increase acceptance of the product.
-But bicycle helmet stickers are not a simple proposition for several reasons. they can damage your helmet.
+But bicycle helmet stickers are not a simple question because adhesives on some could damage your helmet.
+Overall, the risk is probably not great.

 Adhesives and Plastics

 Every sticker must have adhesive of some type to hold it on, and adhesives have solvents in them that aid the sticking process.
 If the solvents are incompatible with the helmet shell they can possibly attack the plastic, weakening it.
-The plastic will "craze" with jillions of tiny cracks running in all directions.
-The damage may not be highly visible, particularly since it is covered by the sticker.
+The plastic could "craze" under the sticker with jillions of tiny cracks running in all directions.
+The damage may not be visible since it is covered by the sticker.
 And the weaker plastic may or may not ever make a difference in a crash, depending on where you hit.
-Crazing is most likely with liquid solvents, as opposed to the small amounts in stickers, but a sticker can do it over time.
+Crazing is most likely with liquid solvents, as opposed to the small amounts in stickers, but a sticker could possibly do it over time.

 So if you are dealing with a single brand and model of helmet the manufacturer should be able to tell you what stickers are compatible with their shell.
-Since shells on cheap helmets are all taped on, there are clearly at least some adhesives that are not a problem.
-But to be safe, you should ask the sticker manufacturer about adhesive compatibilities before using the sticker on a helmet.
+Since shells on cheap helmets are all taped or glued on, and the tape relies on adhesive, there are clearly at least some adhesives that are not a problem.
+But to be entirely safe, you should ask the sticker manufacturer about adhesive compatibilities before using the sticker on a helmet.

-In 2001 the first stickers certified for compatibility became available from K-OS Designs.
+In 2001 stickers certified for compatibility became available from K-OS Designs.
 According to K-OS, their stickers are compatible with all certified helmets.
 And the Snell Memorial Foundation supports that statement for any Snell-certified helmet.
-Until some time in early 2005 you could check out their sticker kits on the K-OS Designs Web site, but is seems to have disappeared.
-Unfortulnately, there are not many Snell-certified helmets around.
+Until some time in early 2005 you could check out their sticker kits on the K-OS Designs website, but it seems to have disappeared.
+Unfortunately, there are not many Snell-certified bicycle helmets around at present.

-Applied Graphics sent us some samples of their product applied to an inexpensive helmet with a PET shell over a year earlier.
+Applied Graphics sent us some samples of their product that had been applied to an inexpensive helmet with a PET shell over a year earlier.
 We could not find any evidence of either crazing or weakening of the shell material when we disassembled the helmet.
-Their reflective or florescent materials can be found on their Web site.
+Their reflective or florescent materials can be found on their website.
 We found the reflectivity of their reflective samples decent.
 The florescent materials are not intended to be reflective.

 Our Sticker Experiment

-We are concerned that we may be making too much of the sticker question, and that any damage to helmet shells might not have any significant effect on impact performance.
+We were concerned that we may be making too much of the sticker question, and that any damage to helmet shells might not have a significant effect on impact performance.
 In March of 2002 we plastered a Bell Ovation helmet with every type of sticker and tape we could think of and put it in a sunny window, then in a hot-and-cold attic to age.
 The tapes included regular Scotch brand Magic Tape, electrical tape, packing tape and even duct tape with very aggressive adhesive.
-The stickers included return address stickers, stick-on Velcro, decals and kids'-style stickers of all types.
+The stickers included return address stickers, stick-on Velcro, decals and kids-style stickers of all types.

-In December of 2003, 18 months and two hot summers later, we took the shell off the helmet and removed all the tape and stickers.
-We examined the shell with a magnifying glass and found no indication of damage anywhere, inside or out.
-Then we put the shell back on the helmet and "tested" it for brittleness with hammer blows all over the surface.
-Interestingly enough, the only spot that was brittle enough for the hammer to take a chunk out of the shell was the one that had been covered by duct tape, with its particularly strong adhesive.
 Bear in mind that this was a single helmet sample, with a single shell material, and does not cover the whole range of materials out there.
-But from this experiment we concluded that the Snell statement above is probably correct, and stickers are not really a problem even though in theory they could be.
+But from this experiment we concluded that the Snell statement above is probably correct, and stickers are not really a practical problem even though in theory they could be.
 We do certainly recommend that you not put anything with an adhesive as aggressive as duct tape on the outside of your helmet!
 For other types of stickers we are still more comfortable recommending that you check with the manufacturer than just issuing a blanket statement that stickers are not a problem.

 Sliding Resistance